 UAF Sustainable Village

-CCHRC is working with the University of Alaska Fairbanks to design a sustainable student village that includes a cluster of super energy-efficient homes with shared open space, a community garden, and footpaths between buildings.
+CCHRC partnered with the University of Alaska Fairbanks to design a sustainable student village that includes a cluster of super energy-efficient homes with shared open space, a community garden, and footpaths between buildings.
 The village will be on University property adjacent to CCHRC’s research center.

 Partners on this Project